 - The distributor finger must be aligned with the electrode serving the No. 1 cylinder.

-If ignition occurs at a time after the optimum crankshaft position is reached, the ignition timing is said to be late.
-If it occurs too late, not enough time is allowed to consume the fuel-air charge, and combustion is incomplete.
+When ignition occurs after the optimum crankshaft position, the timing is said to be retarded, or late.
+If ignition occurs too late, insufficient time is available for efficient combustion of the air-fuel charge, resulting in incomplete combustion.
 As a result, the engine loses power and requires a greater throttle opening to carry a given propeller load.